Inschrijven op de nieuwsbrief

 The Hague Literature Prizes Award Ceremony

-Judith Uyterlinde, director of Writers Unlimited, and Aad Meinderts, director of the Literatuurmuseum, will deliver welcoming words.
+Judith Uyterlinde, director of Writers Unlimited, and Aad Meinderts, chair of the Jan Campert Foundation, delivered welcoming words.

-Bookstore De Vries van Stockum will be present in the foyer with a stand where books by the authors participating in this event and others will be available -- along with the opportunity to have them signed!
+Bookstore De Vries van Stockum was present in the foyer with a stand where books by the authors participating in this event and others were available!

-Ode to Remco Campert & The Hague Literary Prizes Ceremony was curated by Jet Steinz on behalf of Het Literatuurmuseum and Writers Unlimited.
-Mirjam van Hengel hosts the event.
+Ode to Remco Campert & The Hague Literary Prizes Ceremony was curated by Jet Steinz on behalf of the Jan Campert Foundation and Writers Unlimited.
+Mirjam van Hengel hosted the event.

 Opening Night Writers Unlimited International Literature Festival The Hague